rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 And so many more!

 Most of the features are pre-configured so that you can generate a Google feed and Facebook feed with the least effort possible, and start promoting them immediately.

+Also you get Facebook Pixel and Google Dynamic Remarketing Pixel support in Product Feed Manager For WooCommerce.

 == 🌟 Why Use Product Feed Manager for WooCommerce? 🌟 ==